uclaacm/teach-la-go-backend/README.md

 # teach-la-go-backend

 Hey there!
-This is the repo for our **experimental** Go Backend, which we're using for our online editor.
-Eventually, the goal of this project is to replace [the current Express-based backend](https://github.com/uclaacm/TeachLAJSBackend), bringing it up to feature parity and using all the benefits that Go provides!
+This is the repo for our Go Backend, which we're using for our online editor.

-If you're on the TeachLA Slack, feel free to @leo with any questions.
+If you're on the TeachLA Slack, feel free to pop into the #go-backend channel with any and all questions.
 Thanks!

 # Developer Setup